 - Take your time.

 Don’t put this aside until the last moment.
 In fact, don’t rush at all.
 It’s important to take your time while writing a personal statement: this way you’ll be able to change something later, to come up with more good arguments and right words.
-So, be sure to start early and take it slow.
+So, be sure to start early and take it slow; this is not something you want to put off till the last minute.
+Make sure your personal statement follows a logical sequence of events and contains an introduction, body and conclusion.

 - Tell them who you are.

-When an admission board reads your personal essay, they don’t want to know about your grades or test scores – they have them filed in a separate document, after all.
-What they are really interested in is your personality, so be sure to show it in your personal statement.
+The admission board is interested in bright students.
+But when they read your personal essay, they don’t want to know about your grades or test scores – they have them filed in a separate document, after all.
+So there’s no need to restate information that’s already listed in your transcript or on the application.
+What they are really interested in is your personality, goals, and passions.
+Start with a compelling introduction that explains what makes you interesting and unique.
+Don’t be afraid to let your personality shine.
+Just don’t brag, don’t use weird jokes, and don’t try too hard to impress.

 - Make it really personal.

-Don’t brag, don’t use weird jokes, don’t try too hard to impress.
-Admission board members are human too and it’s important to remember it during your writing.
+Include how your experiences or hardships have changed your perspectives, shaped your interests, helped you develop leadership skills, given you the opportunity to serve others, or challenged you to set specific goals.
+Discuss important lessons you learned and how those life-changing moments have led you down this specific educational course.
+Admission board members are human too, and it’s important to remember it during your writing.
 Imagine people who you write this personal statement to and try to tailor your writing to these people, making it more personal and less formal.

 - Persuade that you could be useful.